tomtomcarter/algoliasearch-and-monitor-client-csharp/README.md

 ```

-The return object are POCO classes as shown below:
+The return objects are POCO classes as shown below:

 ### Status endpoint
 ```csharp